 - Guided visit for families and children – a great option if you are traveling with small ones.

-The beautiful, contemporary building of the Centre Pompidou located in the 4th arrondissement hosts the National Museum of Modern Art, Europe’s largest modern art museum and one of the best museums in Paris, where you’ll be able to admire the works of artists such as Picasso, Matisse, Kandinsky.
+The beautiful, contemporary building of the Centre Pompidou located in the 4th arrondissement hosts the National Museum of Modern Art, Europe’s largest modern art museum, where you’ll be able to admire the works of artists such as Picasso, Matisse, Kandinsky.
 There is a massive library, and regular exhibits.